 Our cash requirements have principally been for working capital and capital expenditures.
 We fund our working capital, primarily inventory, and capital investments from cash flows from operating activities, cash and cash equivalents on hand and borrowings available under our credit and long term debt facilities.
 Our working capital requirements generally reflect the seasonality and growth in our business as we recognize the majority of our net revenues in the back half of the year.
 Our capital investments have included expanding our in-store fixture and branded concept shop program, improvements and expansion of our distribution and corporate facilities to support our growth, leasehold improvements to our new factory house and specialty stores, and investment and improvements in information technology systems.
-Our capital expenditures in 2011 included the acquisition of our corporate headquarters for \$60.5 million along with approximately \$2.2 million in additional related investments and improvements.
+Our capital expenditures in 2011 included the acquisition of our corporate headquarters for \$60.5 million.
 In connection with the acquisition, we assumed a \$38.6 million loan secured by the acquired property.
 The remaining purchase price was funded through a \$25.0 million term loan.
-A \$1.0 million deposit was paid upon signing the purchase agreement in November 2010.
+In December 2012, we repaid the remaining balance under the assumed loan of \$37.7 million and the term loan of \$25.0 million and entered into a new \$50.0 million loan secured by the land, buildings and tenant improvements which comprise our corporate headquarters.

 Our inventory strategy is focused on continuing to meet consumer demand while improving our inventory efficiency over the long term by putting systems and processes in place to improve our inventory management.
 These systems and processes are designed to improve our forecasting and supply planning capabilities.
 In addition to systems and processes, key areas of focus that we believe will enhance inventory performance are SKU rationalization, added discipline around the purchasing of product, production lead time reduction, and better planning and execution in selling of excess inventory through our factory house stores and other liquidation channels.
-With regards to SKU rationalization, we anticipate a reduction of our total number of SKUs by approximately 20% from 2011 to 2012.